zeeshangazikhan/emaar-new-design/README.md

 - **Responsive Design**: Fully responsive across all device sizes (mobile, tablet, desktop)
 - **Modern UI Components**: Built with Radix UI and shadcn/ui components
 - **Smooth Animations**: Tailwind CSS animations for enhanced user experience
+- **Hero Section Design**: A meticulously crafted hero section that solves a critical UX problem.
+The design supports both static images and dynamic video backgrounds (currently using optimized images as placeholders).
+The key innovation is the dual-focus layout that ensures both the engaging background media and the booking engine (property search form) remain prominently visible simultaneously.
+This addresses a fundamental issue in the original design where the booking engine was not clearly visible, causing users to lose interest and leave without engaging.
+The new design uses strategic z-index layering, responsive flexbox layouts, and semi-transparent overlays to maintain visual hierarchy while ensuring the primary conversion element (booking engine) is always accessible.
+The layout adapts seamlessly from side-by-side desktop view to stacked mobile view, ensuring optimal user experience across all devices.
 - **Dark Mode Ready**: Theme provider setup for dark mode support
 - **Accessibility**: ARIA-compliant components for better accessibility
 - **Performance Optimized**: Static export ready for fast loading times